-MBA 6420 Marketing Research Prerequisite: Core courses.
+MBA 6420 Marketing Research

 A study of the generation, organization, interpretation, and use of marketing Information in the business enterprise.
 The strategic role of marketing information is emphasized.
 Topics covered include: sources of information, research design and implementation, hypothesis testing, and problem-solving/decision-making.
 3 credits.